JonnyHeavey/ngx-govuk-components/README.md

 The styles are mostly derived from the official [govuk_frontend_alpha](https://github.com/alphagov/govuk_frontend_alpha) project created by the Government Digital Service.
 Please note that this underlying project is currently in alpha, and as such the style / implementation of components will likely vary between versions.

+PLEASE NOTE: This project is currently in alpha and is not ready for production usage.

 ## Installation

 The package is available on NPM.
 To include the package in your project run: